MatteP1/Relational-Reasoning/Questions.md

 # Questions

------------ Process -----------
-- are values types and elctx technically part of the syntax? statics and dynamics they are part of the statics expressions is syntax. but they are all statics
-todo: restructure to statics and dynamics
------------ Process -----------

 - Empty type.
 What is it? how does it relate to the theorem I have proved?

 - Identity.
 How does this relate to theorems for free?